Polish-Ukrainian friendship masks a bitter, bloody history

 ”There are still open wounds in the memory of many people,” Duda said, an obvious reference to the massacres of some 100,000 Poles by Ukrainian nationalists during the 1940s.
 Poland considers the killings genocide.

-The difficult past in Poland-Ukraine relations goes back even further than than.
+The difficult past in Poland-Ukraine relations goes back even further than that.
 In a part of Europe where entire nations have disappeared from maps for generations before returning from the ashes of collapsed empires, sometimes at the expense of neighbors, Poles and Ukrainians share a history of existential rivalry.

 Ukrainians, for example, harbor resentment from centuries spent under Polish rule, a period which is not remembered as completely benign.